What is an Unreliable Narrator: Definition and Examples

 Finally, all unreliable narrators are first-person: they live in the world of the story and will have an inherent bias or perhaps even an agenda.
 While you may find an unreliable narrator who's written in the second-person or third-person point of view, this is generally rare.

-PRO-TIP: If you'd like to see the different point of views in action, check out this post that has plenty of point of view examples.
+PRO-TIP: If you'd like to see the different points of view in action, check out this post that has plenty of point of view examples.

 Types of unreliable narrators